Most of you have probably seen this picture:

 Lions will also kill hyenas, but enough hyenas can be a pretty solid threat to lions – able to steal carcasses or kill their cubs.
 Leopards sometimes kill and eat lion cubs.
 We don’t yet know if hyenas and leopards do this at a rate that actually hurts lions in the long-term, but we’re hoping to find out.

-One of the key things I’m trying to find out is how these species use their habitat with respect to each other.
+One of the key things I’m trying to find out (with a lot of green coffee and evening sessions) is how these species use their habitat with respect to each other.
 Research in other ecosystems shows that smaller carnivores (those that usually lose a fight) can get pushed out of large areas, existing sort of in the ‘no-man’s land’ between top carnivore territories – and when this happens, their numbers can plummet.
 However, if the smaller carnivore can just avoid the larger one within its territory, they might be able to coexist.
 A lot of this depends on the habitat complexity – for example, in open areas, it’s harder for the smaller guy to hide.

 The camera traps let me evaluate these different patterns of avoidance to understand how lions, hyenas, leopards, and cheetahs all coexist in Serengeti National Park.
 Once we understand their dynamics in Serengeti, we can hopefully understand why they do or don’t coexist elsewhere.
 It’s a pretty cool science question – and it’s also an amazing adventure.
 I head back to Serengeti this January for my final field season, and am looking forward to sharing the adventure with you on this blog.